-Alan Brawdy is in his ninth year teaching in the Heritage High School cluster.
+Alan Brawdy is in his 10th year teaching in the Heritage High School cluster.
 He spent the previous four years teaching in the Plano West High School cluster in Plano.
 Alan has a bachelor’s degree in Music Education and a Master’s in Music from Northwestern State University in Natchitoches, Louisiana.

 While at NSU, Mr. Brawdy studied under Mr. Kenneth Green and Mr. Bill Brent.
 He was a member of the Wind Ensemble and served as the drumline captain of the “Spirit of Northwestern” Marching Band.
 Mr. Brawdy holds professional memberships with Texas Music Educators Association and the Percussive Arts Society.